Chinese New Year

-The Character Fu, literally meaning luck, auspiciousness, happiness or blessing, is a must in Spring Festival decorations.
+The character of Fu, literally meaning luck, auspiciousness, happiness or blessing, is a must in Spring Festival decorations.
 It can be found on a poster, on a red envelope, as a paper-cutting work, on a Chinese knot, and in many other New Year decorations for the festival.

-An interesting fact is that the Character Fu is usually displayed upside-down.
+An interesting fact is that the character Fu is usually displayed upside-down.
 That's because in Chinese, the words for "upside-down" and "to arrive" sound similar.
-Therefore, pasting the Character Fu upside-down on a door indicates "Good luck arrives".
+Therefore, placing the character of Fu upside-down on a door indicates "Good luck arrives".

-New Year Couplets are an essential part of Spring Festival decorations.
-New Year Couplets are written in black ink on two vertical strips of red paper which is then pasted each on one side of a door.
+New Year couplets are an essential part of Spring Festival decorations.
+New Year couplets are written in black ink on two vertical strips of red paper which are then stuck on each side of a door.
 The first (or upper) line is on the right side while the second (lower) line is on the left.
 A third horizontal piece is pasted on the door frame.

-Typically the New Year Couplets present a happy and hopeful message and sincere wish for a better New Year.
+The New Year couplets are meant to offer a happy and hopeful message and sincere wish for a better New Year.

-Red Envelope or Red Packetis a monetary gift (lucky money packed in a red envelope) presented at social and family gatherings such as weddings or on holidays such as the Lunar New Year.
-It symbolizes good luck and is supposed to ward off evil spirits.
-It is also named as Ya Sui Qian, meaning money to guard against evil and bless with happiness.
+The Red Envelopes or the Red Packet are monetary gifts (lucky money packed in a red envelope) presented at social and family gatherings such as weddings or on holidays such as the Lunar New Year.
+They symbolize good luck and are supposed to ward off evil spirits.
+They are also named Ya Sui Qian, meaning "money to guard against evil and bless with happiness".

-Traditionally the lucky money is in even number (especially in a number with auspicious meanings).
-For example, 88 is a lucky number for the pronounciation of eight is similar to the words for getting rich.
+Traditionally the lucky money is an even number (especially a number with auspicious meanings).
+For example, 88 is a lucky number as the pronounciation of "eight" is similar to the words for "getting rich".

-Temple fair is one of the most important celebration activities during the Spring Festival in Beijing.
-This traditional cultural event integrates religious worship and entertainment, and features almost all kinds of Chinese folk art.
-Temple fairs in Beijing have a long history, and the origin can be traced back to the Liao Dynasty (907 – 1125).
+Temple Fairs are one of the most important celebration activities during the Spring Festival in Beijing.
+This traditional cultural event integrates religious worship and entertainment and features almost all kinds of Chinese folk art.
+Temple Fairs in Beijing have a long history and the origin can be traced back to the Liao Dynasty (907-1125).
 The fairs are held at various ancient temples regularly or during festivals, so they are called "temple fairs".

-For foreigners, visiting a temple fair is definitely a cultural experience.
-You may enjoy the reenactment of the ceremony of worship to Earth and Heaven.
-Folk performances like dragon and lion dances, demonstration of traditional arts and crafts, and fun games are all part and parcel of temple fairs.
+For foreigners, visiting a temple fair is definitely a good cultural experience.
+You may enjoy the reenactment of the ceremony of worship to Earth and Heaven, folk performances like dragon and lion dances, the demonstration of traditional arts and crafts and fun games which are all on offer.
 You can also taste numerous Beijing snacks, court dishes and delicacies.
-Read more on New Year celebrations in Beijing

 Location: Ditan (Temple of the Earth) Park, East Avenue, Anding Gate, Dongcheng District.

-Longtan Temple Fair is also one of the most popular o ones of its kind in Beijing.
-The activities here are very similar to those in Ditan Temple Fair.
-Various interactive games and competitions invite you to join in, such as table tennis, diabolo (Chinese Yoyo) spinning and arm wrestling.
-Folk performances and local snacks also abound at the fair.
+Longtan Temple Fair is also one of the most popular ones of its kind in Beijing.
+The activities here are very similar to those found in Ditan Temple Fair.
+Various interactive games and competitions such as table tennis, diabolo (Chinese Yoyo) spinning and arm wrestling are great fun to try.
+Plenty of folk performances and local snacks are also found at the fair.

 Location: Longtan Park, 8 Longtan Rd.
 Chongwen District.